seagle0128/.emacs.d/README.md

-(setq centaur-chinese-calendar nil)            ; Use Chinese calendar or not: t or nil (setq centaur-prettify-symbols-alist nil)      ; Alist of symbol prettifications (setq centaur-benchmark-init t)                ; Enable initialization benchmark or not: t or nil
+(setq centaur-chinese-calendar nil)            ; Use Chinese calendar or not: t or nil (setq centaur-prettify-symbols-alist nil)      ; Alist of symbol prettifications (setq centaur-benchmark-init t)                ; Enable initialization benchmark or not: t or nil (setq centaur-dashboard-footer-message "Foo")  ; Set the message shown in the footer section on dashboard
 ```

 The default package archives is `melpa`.
 You can change it in `custom.el`, or